-The proposed future land use amendments submitted to the Planning and Development Department for review include over 3.31 million square feet of commercial space, 1,115 residential dwelling units, and 2.1 million square feet of industrial space.
+The proposed future land use amendments submitted to the Planning and Development Department for review include over 3.31 million square feet of commercial space, I,115 residential dwelling units, and 2.1 million square feet of industrial space.
 The proposed developments would generate 97,406 average daily trips if ultimately built out.
 The Department recommends the following:

 The entire area should be master planned as it would serve as a focal point for a new walkable, mixed used development, including residential, retail, office, industrial and public open spaces.
-The desired outcome advocated by this plan is to ensure the future growth will be sustainable and be of a quality that compliments the proposed development, and minimizes the impacts on surrounding community.
+The desired outcome advocated by this plan is to ensure the future

 214 N Hogan Street Office: 904-255-7800 Ed Ball Building, Ste.
+300 www.coj.net

-300. www.coi.net Jacksonville, Fl 32202 Fax: 904-255-7885
+Jacksonville, FI 32202 Fax: 904-255-7885